German data helps Europe shares extend 2-week rally

-Shares in Austria's Raiffeisen Bank International - one of Europe's blue-chips with the biggest exposure to Russia - jumped 11 percent after saying it expected "no significant impact" from Western sanctions against Moscow.
+Shares in Austria's Raiffeisen Bank International - one of Europe's blue-chips with the biggest exposure to Russia - jumped 9 percent after saying it expected "no significant impact" from western sanctions against Moscow.

 The stock had tumbled more than 30 percent between early June and early August.

-Shares in mining stocks bucked the trend, after data showed China's manufacturing activity hit a three-month low in August, with shares in Rio Tinto down 0.9 percent and Anglo American down 1.4 percent.
+Shares in mining stocks bucked the trend on Thursday, after data showed China's manufacturing activity hit a three-month low in August, with shares in Rio Tinto and Anglo American both losing 0.8 percent.

 The HSBC/Markit Flash China Manufacturing Purchasing Managers' Index (PMI) fell to 50.3 from 51.7 in July, missing economists' forecast of 51.5.